Large phonon time-of-flight fluctuations in expanding flat condensates of cold fermi gases: Introduction

 \section{Introduction}

 We are familiar with the idea that the quantum nature of the gravitational field induces fluctuations in the metric of space-time (the light-cone metric), thereby inducing fluctuations in the propagation of light \cite{ford}.
-If they could be measured they would provide a direct test of quantum gravity.
 What is less familiar is that a similar situation applies to bosonic condensates of ultra-cold fermi gases whose quantum fluctuations disturb the sound-cone metric, leading to fluctuations in the time-of-flight (TOF) of phonons and sound-waves.

 The reason is straightforward.
 Whereas, for a condensate of elementary bosons, there is only the gapless phonon mode, for condensates of fermi gases di-fermion density fluctuations act as an additional effective gapped mode \cite{Lee6}.
 This decoheres the phonon, giving the sound-cone metric a stochastic component \cite{Lee3}. { There are parallels with the effect of dark energy on gravitational waves \cite{de_rham}} as well as the simpler case of photons \cite{hu,ford} and phonons \cite{gurarie,krein,gaul} in phenomenological random media except that fluctuations in fermi-gas sound-propagation (like quantum fluctuations in the propagation of light) are determined by the same interactions that create the phonons themselves.